 Why Does Gymshark Have a Bad Reputation?

-Gymshark is one of the most popular gymwear brands worldwide — loved for its sleek designs, influencer marketing, and body-sculpting fits.
+Gymshark is one of the most recognizable gymwear brands in the world.
+It’s known for sleek designs, influencer marketing, and body-sculpting activewear.

 “Why does Gymshark have a bad reputation?”